nummacway/gb300/README.md

 #### SEGA PICO

 The SEGA PICO is technically identical to the Mega Drive.
-It looks like a children's laptop, but you place the book-shaped cartridges ("storyware") where you would expect a screen (you use composite video to connect the PICO to a TV).
+It looks like a children's laptop, but you place the book-shaped cartridges ("storyware") where you would expect a screen and connect it to a TV for video.
 As this is simply the Mega Drive, the GB300 can run SEGA PICO ~~games~~ software.
 No PICO storybook ROMs ship with the console though.

 Even current versions of PicoDrive do not support its successor, the SEGA Advanced Pico Beena.